craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/Economy Pages/Economics of Actstow.md

 All mines are owned by the King of Actstow.
 These veins of fortune are taxed heavily, and miners take home only as much as 1/2 or even 1/3 of what they mined after management takes its due.

 ### Cutting Corners
 Recovering from loss is difficult in Actstow.
-If one does not produce enough food or ore or gem or smith'd, one does not have many manners of recovery other than those they develop for themselves, i.e. crime.
+If one does not produce enough food or ore or gem or smith'd, one does not have many manners of recovery other than those they develop for themselves, i.e. just crime.

 The most common of these methods is tax evasion.
-Most citizens of Actstow keep a hidden compartment or room for their most valued possessions, including (when the tax collector comes) work-stations, tools, fine furniture and clothing, and food preserves.
+Most citizens of Actstow keep a hidden compartment or room for their most valued possessions, that includes (when the tax collector comes) work-stations, tools, fine furniture and clothing, and food preserves.

 Soups and Stews are considered a poor meal.
 Many commoners must make these "watered down dishes" to stretch their food supplies and for ease of transport; scooping a day's breakfast and lunch on your way out the door to the mines is not uncommon in poorer families of Acstow.

 ### Middlemen
-The Guild of Merchants is reasonably well represented in the hills of Actstow, and can manipulate the prices for the benifit of Coalition.
+The Guild of Merchants is reasonably well represented in the hills of Actstow, and can manipulate the prices for the benefit of Coalition.
 Unions of Miners raise the price of "private" minerals such that they can afford to continue to do their work.
 Much of these "private" minerals are exported to other entities by caravans that trade in such things.

 Collections of stair-climbing market stalls appear wherever people gather.
 Markets such as these have all manner of goods, although it is common to find many things missing from the available selection as merchants move to different markets throughout the day.